 I initially planned to build a passive “switchbox” for my needs but gave up as soon as I had worked out the total cost (sigh).
 Decent quality XLR terminals and wires don’t come cheap and wiring is a nightmare.

 I was thrilled to find EXACTLY what I was looking for on Amazon (at a ridiculously low price) made by a Chinese manufacturer.
 It’s called a 2-in 1-out XLR switch.
 My Nobsound Little Bear MC3-IN-3-OUT (advertisement link) is actually a 2-out XLR switch.
 Since it only performs signal switching duties, it’s entirely passive with no power supplies.
 Build quality is quite sturdy and the looks are reminiscent of earlier Naim gear from the 80s.
-At least my wife doesn’t complain about its looks :)

 The Little Bear features two rotary selectors to switch between XLR sources and outputs.
 I have both of my “input sources” hooked up to 1 and 2.
 My DAC is input #1 whereas the turntable is hooked up to #2.
 The second selector allows you to choose the desired output.
 With the output selector I can conveniently toggle between headphone and power amp.
 Easy and brilliant!
 I’ve had zero pops or clicks when toggling inputs or outputs.